mss-showcase/.github/profile/README.md

  * deploy each lambda to AWS
  * set up the correct roles, permissions and policies in AWS IAM for the lambdas
  * configure the AWS gateway
+ * The webapp deployment - it required a new S3 bucket and static hosting (CloudFront configuration has been dropped for the sake of simplicity)

 # TODOs

- * The webapp deployment - it requires a new S3 bucket and static hosting
- * The React Native webapp - it must be uploaded to the s3 bucket of the webapp and I need to place a link to be able to download it
+ * The mobile app - instead of the Expo app, a new mobile app will be created (technology to be decided)
- * CloudFront - one of the deploy scripts configured a CloudFront Distribution (but that is too complex to configure and it is too much for this showcase - therefore I will switch to s3 static web hosting)